pingcap/tidb/cmd/globalkilltest/README.md

 ## How it works

-* TiDB is built by `make server_globalkilltest`, to hack some timeout variables, as the default value of these variables are too long _(several hours)_ to test.
+* TiDB is built by `make server_globalkilltest`, to hack some timeout variables, as the default value of these variables are too long _(several hours)_ for automated testing.
 See [Makefile](https://github.com/pingyu/tidb/blob/master/Makefile) for detail.

 * Execute `SELECT SLEEP(x)` as payload, and kill the query before `x` expired.
-If the query had no error and elapsed less than `x`, the test is passed.
+If the query had no error and elapsed less than `x`, the test is PASSED.

 * Run a embedded [tcp proxy](https://github.com/inetaf/tcpproxy) before PD.
-Stop & restart the proxy to simulate the connection between TiDB and PD lost & restored.
+Stop & restart the proxy to simulate connection between TiDB and PD lost & restored.

 ## Usage

 ### Regression Execute in Integration Test

-In Integration Test after commit and before merge, run this command under TiDB root folder.
+In Integration Test after commit and before merge, run these commands under TiDB root folder.

 ```sh
 make server_globalkilltest